Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the mpv segment and utilize the same 5-door MPV body style and the front wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a FIAT-engineered powertrain under the hood, a 4-cylinder, 16-valves 136hp unit, while the other one gets its power and torque from a 4-cylinder, 8-valves 90hp engine designed by Renault.

 SafetyThe fact that the FIAT got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, isn't really an advantage, taken the poor 3-star rating it received.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the mpv segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the mpv segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
 Furthermore, taking kerb weight as an important factor into account, the Italian car offers a considerable difference of 21% more metal.

 Performance & Fuel economyFIAT is undoubtly more agile, reaching 100km/h in 2.3 seconds less than its competitor.
 In addition to that it accelerates all the way to 179 kilometers per hour, 17km/h more than the other car.
 When it comes to fuel economy the winner has to be the Romanian car, averaging around 4.5 liters of fuel per 100 kilometers (63 mpg), in combined cycle.
 We can't ignore that 27% difference compared to the Italian car.